13 ft by 20 ft steel Pergola with Clay Tiles Roof

 Initial concept

-Provide two pillars in the front.
+Provide two pillar posts in the front.

-Hang a truss made from 0.75 inch by 1.5 inch pipes between the left and the center 4 inch protruding pipes to support one additional 1.5 inch by 2.5 inch rear to front beam.
+Hang a small truss made from 0.75 inch by 1.5 inch pipes between the left and the center 4 inch protruding pipes to support one additional cross-truss.

 Detailed Design